Tax Articles

 Income Averaging

-Income averaging is a concessionary tax treatment available in Australia for certain professionals whose income fluctuates significantly from year to year.
-This regime is designed to address the issue of inconsistent income levels, particularly in occupations where...
+Income Averaging Income averaging is a concessionary tax treatment available in Australia for certain professionals whose income fluctuates significantly from year to year.
+This regime is designed to address the issue of inconsistent income levels, particularly...

 TPAR

-Work out if you need to lodge a TPAR Some businesses and government entities need to lodge a Taxable payments annual report (TPAR).
-You lodge a TPAR for payments made to contractors for services.
-Some government entities need to report grants paid to people or...
+TPAR Some businesses need to lodge a Taxable payments annual report (TPAR) for payments made to contractors for services.
+Payments you need to report Report payments made to contractors or subcontractors for the following services: building and construction...

 PAYG Instalments

-What are PAYG instalments?
+PAYG Instalments What are PAYG Instalments?
 When your earnings from business and investments reach a specific threshold, you are required to pay your income tax in smaller installments known as PAYG (Pay as You Go) instalments.
-The purpose of PAYG instalments is to prevent you from...
+The purpose of PAYG instalments...

 Tax Penalties

-Penalty unit amount The penalty unit system is a method used to determine the monetary value of penalties imposed for various infringements.
+Tax Penalties Penalty unit amount The penalty unit system is a method used to determine the monetary value of penalties imposed for various infringements.
 It establishes a standardized unit that corresponds to a specific dollar amount.
-The penalty unit system ensures consistency...
+The penalty unit system ensures...

 Does Australia Have a Gift Tax?

+Does Australia Have a Gift Tax?
 In Australia, gifts are not classed as income, therefore there is no liability to pay income tax on a gift.
-Australian tax laws define a gift based on specific criteria: Transfer of money or property: A gift involves the voluntary transfer of money or property from...
+Australian tax laws define a gift based on specific criteria: Transfer of money or property: A gift involves the...

 PAYG Withholding